mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

     upper conformance boundary for a variable.

-    > Note: immediate concern or action may be required. upper conformance boundary for a variable.

     > Note: immediate concern or action may be required.

 * {{block(Nominal)}}

     numeric target or expected value.
-    numeric target or expected value.

 * {{block(LowerLimit)}}

     lower conformance boundary for a variable.

-    > Note: immediate concern or action may be required. lower conformance boundary for a variable.

     > Note: immediate concern or action may be required.